kesondrakey/kesondrakey.github.io/about_project.md

         <div class="flex-item-text">
             <p class="section-title"><strong>Key Highlights:</strong></p>
             <ul>
-                <li><strong>The Need:</strong> As the climate crisis intensifies, simply reducing greenhouse gas emissions may not suffice.
-Complementing this with NbCS, which targets atmospheric greenhouse gas emission reduction, can bolster our fight against climate change</li>
+                <li><strong>The Need:</strong> As the climate crisis intensifies, reducing greenhouse gas emissions through a multitude of systems, in conjunction with the reduction of fossil fuels, is critical.
+Complementing such efforts with NbCS, which targets atmospheric greenhouse gas emission reduction while providing secondary benefits (enhanced biodiversity, soil health, etc), can bolster our fight against climate change</li>
-                <li><strong>Benefits Beyond Climate Mitigation:</strong> NbCS not only aids in climate mitigation but also positively impacts biodiversity, air and water quality, soil health, and boosts ecosystem resilience</li>
+                <li><strong>Benefits Beyond Climate Mitigation:</strong> NbCS not only aids in climate mitigation but also positively impacts biodiversity, air and water quality, soil health,  boosts ecosystem resilience, and enhances ecosystem potential for climate adaptation</li>
-                <li><strong>Criteria for Success:</strong> For NbCS to be effective, they must meet four essential criteria: additional enhancements to carbon uptake, net cooling effect, durability of carbon storage, and accounting for leakage</li>
+                <li><strong>Criteria for Success:</strong> To be defined as a NBCS, they must meet four essential criteria: additional enhancements to carbon uptake, net cooling effect, durability of carbon storage, and accounting for leakage</li>
                 <li><strong>Challenges and Uncertainties:</strong> The current scientific knowledge lacks a complete understanding of NbCS impacts across varying scales, raising questions about their overall efficacy</li>
-                <li><strong>Bridging the Gap:</strong> Over the years, technological advancements and innovative measurement tools have provided insights into the ecosystem carbon cycles.
+                <li><strong>Bridging the Gap:</strong> Over the years, technological advancements and innovative measurement tools have provided insights into ecosystem carbon cycles.
 By integrating these tools and technologies, we can develop a comprehensive NbCS "Information Network," a cornerstone in guiding the implementation of effective NbCS strategies</li>
             </ul>
         </div>